rcl-ssl/docs/portal/azure-appservice-san.md

 # SAN Certificate - Azure App Services
 **V7.1.0**

-RCL SSL creates a SAN TLS/SSL certificates using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records) and automatically binds it to a **App Service**.
+RCL SSL creates a SAN TLS/SSL certificate using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records) and automatically binds it to an **App Service**.

-A Subject Alternative Name (SAN) TLS/SSL certificate will contain multiple domains in a single certificate.
-SAN certificates created with an **Azure DNS Zone** will contain the domain (e.g. contoso.com) and the wild card domain (e.g. *.contoso.com) in a single TLS/SSL certificate.
+A Subject Alternative Name (SAN) TLS/SSL certificate will contain multiple host names  in a single certificate.
+SAN certificates created with an **Azure DNS Zone** will contain the host name (e.g. contoso.com) and the wild card host name (e.g. *.contoso.com) in a single TLS/SSL certificate.

 # Single Domains

 SAN certificates only allow a single domain.
-For instance, the two domains 'fabricam.com' and 'contoso.com' are not allowed in a SAN multi-domain certificate.
+For instance, the two different domains 'fabricam.com' and 'contoso.com' are not allowed in a SAN multi-domain certificate.

 # Access Control